Algorithmology/tree-processing-starter/writing/reflection.md

 TODO: Provide a one-paragraph response that answers this question in your own words.

-### What is challenging about building a hierarchical representation of a file system?
+### What is challenging about building a hierarchical representation of a filesystem?

 TODO: Provide a one-paragraph response that answers this question in your own words.